-An expedition goes in search of the elusive Yeti, but it doesn't want to be bothered.
+An expedition goes in search of the elusive Yeti, but the Yeti doesn't want to be bothered.

-Hammer had a huge hit with their versions of Nigel Kneale's Quatermass TV series, but couldn't replicate the same success with his play The Creature.
+Hammer had huge hits with their versions of Nigel Kneale's Quatermass TV series, but couldn't replicate the same success with his play The Creature.

 Script adapt.: (o.a.)
 Nigel Kneale